Jane Goodall's Success and Achievements in Timeline

 A closer look at the biggest achievements of Jane Goodall.
 Awards, milestones, and records that define success.

-April 2002: Named UN Messenger of Peace
+April 2002: Appointed UN Messenger of Peace

-In April 2002, Jane Goodall was designated as a United Nations Messenger of Peace, recognizing her extensive work in conservation and animal welfare.
+In April 2002, Jane Goodall was named a United Nations Messenger of Peace by Secretary-General Kofi Annan.

-In April 2002, Secretary-General Kofi Annan named Jane Goodall a United Nations Messenger of Peace.
+In April 2002, Jane Goodall was named a United Nations Messenger of Peace, recognizing her contributions to conservation and animal welfare.

-2004: Named a Dame Commander of the Order of the British Empire
+2003: Promoted to Dame Commander of the Order of the British Empire

-In 2004, Jane Goodall was named a Dame Commander of the Order of the British Empire in an Investiture held at Buckingham Palace.
+In the 2003 Birthday Honours, Jane Goodall was promoted to Dame Commander of the Order of the British Empire (DBE) for services to the environment and conservation.

-In 2010, Dave Matthews and Tim Reynolds held a benefit concert at DAR Constitution Hall in Washington DC to commemorate "Gombe 50: a global celebration of Jane Goodall's pioneering chimpanzee research and inspiring vision for our future".
+In 2010, Dave Matthews and Tim Reynolds held a benefit concert at DAR Constitution Hall in Washington, D.C., to commemorate "Gombe 50: a global celebration of Jane Goodall's pioneering chimpanzee research and inspiring vision for our future".

 April 2014: Release of 'Seeds of Hope' after revisions